J-Emer/ECS/README.md

 This is a simple ECS that I use for my Monogame projects.
 Built aginst .net5.0, and Monogame OpenGl v3.8.0.1641

+ECS doesn't come with Components or Systems out of the box.
+You will have to build those yourself.
+Instead ECS provides a simple framework for you to build your systems and components off of.

 ## Setup
 As of now there is no Nuget, so you will have to download and build yourself.
 Download the .zip, unpack and from the projects root run ```dotnet build``` this will build the ```.dll``` which you can reference in your project.